mimoduo/mimogear/README.md

 gulp
 ```

-Your site will open up in a browser window automatically and you're ready to get started in developing html:pug, css:postcss, and javascript.
+Your site will open up in a browser window automatically and you're ready to get started in developing html:pug, css:sass, and javascript.
 Check out /src/ to see your shiny new development boilerplate!

 **If you're feeling stuck, Mimogear has a bunch of documentation ready for ya:**